Image

 First Degree Assault in St. Francois County, MO

-• Criteria: First-degree assault involves an intentional attempt to kill another individual or knowingly causing or attempting to cause serious physical harm to someone.
+• Criteria: First-degree assault involves intentionally attempting to kill someone or knowingly causing or attempting to cause serious physical injury to another individual.

 • Penalties: If serious physical injury results, it is classified as a Class A Felony, punishable by 10-30 years or life in prison.
-Without serious injury, it’s a Class B Felony, with a sentence ranging from 5 to 15 years in prison.
+Without serious injury, it’s classified as a Class B Felony, with a sentence ranging from 5 to 15 years in prison.

 Second Degree Assault in St. Francois County, MO